-This type of antenna is most beneficial in an office environment when the radio signal must reach hosts located around the room: _________________________________
+This type of antenna is most beneficial in an office environment when the radio signal must reach hosts located around the room: Wi-Fi.

-This type of antenna is most beneficial when sending a focused radio signal in a specific direction: ____________
+This type of antenna is most beneficial when sending a focused radio signal in a specific direction: Satellite

 What is an ad hoc wireless network, and how can it be used to create a hotspot?

+It’s when a smart phone or a tablet with cellular data access is enabled to create a personal hostpot.

 How is a BSSID created?

+The Layer 2 MAC address of the AP is used to uniquely identify each BSS, which is called the Basic Service Set Identifier (BSSID).

 How does an ESS extend the wireless coverage area?

+By connecting two BSS’s through a wired DS.

 Complete Activity 4.1.3.4 – Identify WLAN Topology Terminology